What Is Local Search Marketing and How to Win More Local Customers

 NAP Consistency

-Use tools to audit and maintain NAP consistency across 50+ directories, including Yelp, Apple Maps, and specialty sites relevant to your industry.
+Use tools to audit and maintain NAP consistency across 50+ directories, including Yelp, Apple Maps, and specialty sites relevant to your industry; structured citations appear in formal business directories like Yelp.

 Pro Tip: Optimised Google Business Profiles and strong review signals are how businesses actually appear for “near me” searches.
 You don’t need to include the phrase “near me” on your pages—you need strong local signals that Google can trust.